Keeping Chipmunks Away: Effective Chipmunk Repellent Techniques

 Ropel Spray

-Another interesting chipmunk deterrent is Ropel spray.
-It works by making things taste horrible to chipmunks, protecting the treated areas or items from their nibbles.
-It may not completely drive them away if your property is rich in chipmunk food.
-Yet, in combination with coyote urine, it may offer a decent defense against these nibbling menaces.
+Another attractive chipmunk deterrent is Ropel spray.
+It makes things taste horrible to chipmunks, protecting the treated areas or items from their nibbles.
+It may not ultimately drive them away if your property is rich in chipmunk food.
+Yet, combined with coyote urine, it may offer a decent defense against these nibbling menaces.

 Picking the Right Chipmunk Repellent

 There are several products on the market that claim to repel chipmunks.
-But before you spend your hard-earned money, do a bit of research to see if those products have been effective for others.
+But before spending your hard-earned money, research to see if those products have been effective for others.
 A handful of these repellents actually offer satisfactory results, while some may only work temporarily.

 Pets as Chipmunk Repellents: Fact or Fiction?